 The story of the Sarajevo Film Festival began in the midst of war, when a group of enthusiasts aspired to revive culture in their besieged city.
-This year, festival will be held from August 11th to 18th.
+This year SFF will be held from August 10th to 17th.

 Despite the devastation of the war all around them, the fight for the survival of cultural life proved stronger than the destruction.
 Toward the end of the four-year siege, a team that gathered at the Obala Art Center decided to create a movie festival with the aim of preserving the cosmopolitan spirit of a city that had once been known in former Yugoslavia for its rich arts and cultural scene.

 The first Sarajevo Summer Film Festival was held from October 27 to November 7, 1995 in the Bosnian Cultural Center, where 37 films from 15 countries were presented.
 Most were shown using 35 mm film and others were in VHS format.

 Despite the Siege, the auditorium at the Bosnian Cultural Center was full to capacity every night.
 The festival was attended by 15,000 people that year and there was a feeling among the citizens of this city under siege, which was completely cut off from the rest of the world, that this event was a window to the world of film and an escape from the cruel reality and danger they faced on a daily basis.

 Thanks to the positive spirit of Sarajevans who were fighting as much for their lives as they were for culture, without which life would have been meaningless, the SFF became a unique cultural event.
 The number of visitors grew from year to year, and the festival soon became known and respected around the world.
 The festival also gained numerous friends who, even today, don’t miss a chance to visit Sarajevo.